pdariuslee/city_explorer_api/README.md

-# lab-06-node-npm-express
+# Lab-06: node-npm-express

-Number and name of feature: Location & Weather
+Number and name of feature: Location, Weather and Error Catching

 Estimate of time needed to complete: 6-8